APPROPRIATE PHYSICAL CONTACT IN DANCE POLICY

 4. Teachers will be mindful of location and avoid situations where they are isolated with a

-student; all classes should be held in studios and dance areas with windows.
+student; all classes should be held in studios or designated dance areas.

-5. Students should be encouraged to discuss any worries with any member of staff.
+5. Students are encouraged to discuss any worries with any member of staff.

 6. Both students and teachers should feel free to report any concerns to the